labmec/vldField_qt/README.md

 1. cd <vldField_qt root dir>
 2. qmake vldField_qt.pro

-In Linux/Mac OS:
+3. One of the following commands, depending on platform:

-3. make
+make                                 (In Linux/Mac OS)

-Or, if in Windows (assuming you have MSVC 2015 or later):
+nmake                                (Or, if in Windows and assuming you have MSVC 2015 or later)
-3. nmake

-In Linux/Mac OS (this might need 'sudo' if installation folder belongs to root user):
+4. One of the following commands, depending on platform:

-4. make install
+make install                          (In Linux/Mac OS)

-Or, if in Windows (assuming you have MSVC 2015 or later):
+nmake install                      (Or, if in Windows and assuming you have MSVC 2015 or later)
-4. nmake install

 Once this library is installed, just include its headers in your projects and have its lib file path visible to linker.